Polish-Coder/Unity-In-Game-Console/README.md

 ### Commands

-Check out the `Examples` folder for some sample commands.
+All commands should be in the `Commands` folder.
+There are some example commands: `help`, `log` and `clear`.
 Here's an example command that prints specified text to the console:

 ```csharp
 using InGameConsole;